 Fund servicing fee Paid to the Management Company for various services it provides to the Fund, excluding the management of the Sub-Funds' assets.
-The fund servicing fee is reviewed annually by the Board and will not exceed 0.15% per year.
+The fund servicing fee is reviewed annually by the Board and will not exceed 0.15% per year (except for JPMorgan Funds - Global Research Enhanced Index Equity Fund, where it will not exceed 0.05% per year).

-Direct fund expenses Paid directly by the Fund and includes, but is not limited to:
+Direct fund expenses

+Paid directly by the Fund and includes, but is not limited to:

-- custodian and depositary fees; - audit fees and expenses; - the Luxembourg taxe d'abonnement, calculated and payable quarterly, on the total net assets of the relevant Sub-Fund at the end of each quarter, as follows: - Share Classes I, I2, S1, S2, V, X and Y: 0.01%; - Share Classes A, C, C2, D, F and T: 0.05%. - fees paid to independent Directors and reasonable out-of-pocket expenses paid to all Directors
+- custodian and depositary fees - audit fees and expenses - the Luxembourg taxe d'abonnement, calculated and payable quarterly, on the total net assets of the relevant Sub-Fund at the end of each quarter, as follows: - Money Market Sub-Funds: Share Classes A, C and D: 0.01% - Money Market Sub-Funds: Share Classes I and X: 0% - All other Sub-Funds: classes I, I2, K, S1, S2, V, X and Y: 0.01% - All other Sub-Funds: classes A, C, C2, D, F, J and T: 0.05% - fees paid to independent Directors and reasonable out-of-pocket expenses paid to all Directors